manalijadhav97/LIQID/README.md

 When using an external email service, you can store the email addresses of your customers or recipients in the Contact object in Salesforce.
 By integrating your external email service with Salesforce, you can send emails directly from the external email service using the email addresses stored in the Contact records.

-# Flow Diagram : Current Approach
+# Implemented Solution : Option 1

 <img width="780" alt="Screenshot 2023-07-13 at 10 58 31" src="https://github.com/manalijadhav97/LIQID/assets/32008754/b3acc2ec-7f9f-4ff1-931d-6d0e85e5c193">